PBC Board Member (GIC) Qualification Process Overview

 Qualification Committee Interview

 Candidates who successfully pass the written exam are invited to an interview.
 The interview panel typically consists of the Chairperson and/or Executive Vice-Chairperson, a Regional Vice-Chairperson, a senior staff member, and a representative from the community.
 In certain regions, an Aboriginal Elder also takes part in the interview process.
-The interview serves to evaluate verbal communication skills, analytical and decision-making skills, judgement; discretion; cultural sensitivity; and knowledge of the criminal justice system and legislation relating to conditional release and pardons/clemency.
+The interview serves to evaluate verbal communication skills, analytical and decision-making skills, judgement; discretion; cultural sensitivity; and knowledge of the criminal justice system and legislation relating to conditional release and record suspensions/clemency.

 Candidates who do not pass the interview may reapply after 2 years.

 A reference check is conducted on each successful candidate.

 Pool of Qualified Candidates